yassine128/snakegame/README.md

 # snakegame
-Snake game made in about 20 minutes....
-(The boredomness will be the end of me)
+How to use: (1-Install python 2-pip install windows-curses 3-(Go in the directory of the file and start the main.py file using cmd)